advanca/advanca/docs/README.md

 The execution of the task begins when the worker accepts the task submitted previously by the user.
 In this particular example, the worker provides secure storage service, which allows direct user interaction in an end-to-end secure manner.
 And for simplicity, asymmetric encryption is used to encrypt the request by the user and the response by the enclave, however it can be switched to other mechanisms like standard TLS.

-Outside the enclave, the sealed storage is where the user data is stored.
-As per the design of the trusted hardware, disk storage is typically outside of the security perimeter.
-So the sealed storage upgrades the capacity of the secured data through a encrypted secure dump of the user data involved.
-It can be reloaded into the enclave anytime when the user needs to access it.
+Outside the enclave, the oram storage provides persistence, encryption and privacy.
+As per the threat model of the trusted execution technique, the storage is outside the security perimeter.
+Therefore, either a remote storage or local storage backed by disk is required.
+The oram storage offers privacy-preserving local storage capacity in the form of key-value pairs.
+The passive observer running in the same OS can neither see the content of the data (because of encryption), nor understand the real access pattern (because of ORAM).